About Dr Les Bailey Senior Consultant at the Back and Joint Pain Centre, Caterham.

 He mischievously told the College he had the necessary 4 A levels to get in, and that he was 18, and so began his first of 4 years training in soft tissue manipulation, and turned out to gain A grades throughout his course.

 After his first year, he went to work at the tyringham naturopathic clinic, a big old stately home used as a residential clinic, in the remedial massage department.
-He gained much experience there, being immersed into homoeopathic medicine, acupuncture, physical therapy, and many modalities of treatment.
+He gained much experience there, being immersed into homoeopathic medicine, acupuncture, biomechanics therapy, and many modalities of treatment.

 He completed his Osteopathy 3 years some time later, before being awarded an Osteopathy teaching diploma at the Northern school of Osteopath’s, enabling him to teach.
 He puts this accolade on his mentor, professor Michael Nightingale, who mentored him through the 4 years.